pololu/motoron-python/README.md

 ## Supported platforms

-This library is designed to run on Linux on a Raspberry Pi or on MicroPython on an RP2040 microcontroller.
+This library is designed to run on any Python 3 or MicroPython interpeter that has a working (including access to compatible hardware) version of one of the following Python libraries:

-It also works on other PC systems as long as they have Python 3 and either the [smbus2] library (for I&sup2;C) or the [pySerial] library (for UART serial).
-The smbus2 library generally only works on single-board Linux machines with an I&sup2;C bus.
-The pySerial library works on a wide variety of PCs.

-It also works on other MicroPython systems as long as they have machine.I2C, machine.SoftI2C, or machine.UART.
-If you are not using an RP2040, you will probably have to modify the provided examples to properly initialize an I2C or UART object for your hardware.
+- [smbus2] (for I&sup2;C)
+- [pySerial]
+- [machine.I2C]
+- [machine.UART]

+The library was mainly developed on Raspberry Pi machines running Linux and on RP2040 microcontrollers running MicroPython.
+The library comes with examples that will work on those platforms with minimal modification.

 This library does **not** support Python 2.

-## Getting started on a Raspberry Pi
+## Getting started on Raspberry Pi OS using I&sup2;C

-This library depends on Python 3 and the easiest way to download the library is to use git.

-To install these programs on Raspberry Pi OS, run:
+Run the following commands to install prerequisities, download this library, and install this library:

     sudo apt-get install git python3-dev python3-pip

-To install these programs on [MSYS2], run:

-    pacman -S git $MINGW_PACKAGE_PREFIX-python3

-To download and install the library, run:
+    sudo pip3 install smbus2
     git clone https://github.com/pololu/motoron-rpi.git
     cd motoron-rpi
     sudo python3 setup.py install

-(Omit the `sudo` if you are using MSYS2.)

-### Getting started with I&sup2;C

-If you want to use I&sup2;C, you will need to install [smbus2]:

-    sudo pip3 install smbus2

 You will also need to enable I&sup2;C, figure out which I&sup2;C bus to use, set up the I&sup2;C device permissions properly